openharmony/docs/en/application-dev/quick-start/in-app-hsp.md

     'Page file name (without the extension .ets)
     ```

-* In this example, the URL for going back from the HSP page to the HSP page is as follows:
+* To return to the HSP1 page after switching to the HSP2 page, the URL should be as follows:

     ```ets
     '@bundle:com.samples.hspsample/library/ets/pages/Menu'